-Standards for construction are generally in accordance with current VicRoads specifications appropriately defined for the City of Monash.
+Standards for construction are generally in accordance with current Department of Transport specifications appropriately defined for the City of Monash.

 The condition rating of road assets is used to inform the priority of capital works to renew, rehabilitate or upgrade these assets.